 Students who complete the Program are also well prepared to pursue Master's and Doctoral degrees.
 Many of our graduates have earned these advanced degrees from institutions such as:

-Many psychology majors choose to double major and/or minor in related disciplines such as education, sociology, gerontology, justice studies, biology, nutrition and business.
+Many psychology majors choose to double major and/or minor in related disciplines such as education, sociology, justice studies, biology, nutrition and business.
 Students are encouraged to discuss these options with their advisor because completing a second major and/or minor along with the major in psychology broadens students' career choices.
-The Minor in Psychology is also a very good option to combine with a major in another discipline such as sociology or business.
+The Minor in Psychology is also a good option to combine with a major in another discipline such as sociology or business.
 The minor will also give students the option to apply to graduate programs in psychology.